 The notes below are based on Outlook but similar concepts apply to other systems.

-Towards the top left on the standard Outlook Mail display there is a "Send" Button.
+Towards the top left on the standard Outlook Mail Home display there is a "New-email" Button.
 A single left-click on this will present you with a blank message screen.
 The first thing you will need to supply, in the "To" field, is the recipient's internet address.
-This always takes the form of a username and a domain name separated by an @ sign, e.g. email@example.com.
+This always takes the form of a username and a domain name separated by an @ sign, e.g. firstname.lastname@example.org.

 There are several ways of supplying this address.
 You could key it in yourself but you really do not want to have to enter this easily mis-typed set of characters every time you want to send Mr Bloggs a note.
 So you will probably store his address in the Contacts file provided with the system.
 You can then locate his entry in the directory and right-click on his name and then left-click on "New Message to Contact".
 This will create a blank message with the address inserted in the "To" field.

-Alternatively, you could just enter the first part of his name into the "To" field and Outlook will display a list of matching IDs that you have used before.
+Alternatively, you could just enter the first part of his name into the "To" field and Outlook will display a list of matching IDs that you have used recently.
 A left-click on the correct one will inset it into the field.

 Note that you can enter more than one address into the "To" field and into the "Cc" (which stands for the old office term "carbon copy") field.
 Setting up lists of contacts is handled below.
 NB - A further facility, "Bcc" (blind carbon copy), will send the message to everyone listed but remove their addresses from the message so that recipients will not know else has received the message.
+This can be very useful when on-line security is so important.
+However to access "Bcc" you have to usr the "To" facility to get into your Contacts.

 You are now ready to enter the Subject of the message (this can be omitted but it is considered bad practice) and then the message itself before left-clicking on the "Send" button.
 However, it is recommended that you always check the contents very carefully before actually sending it!